rogerhu/compsci_guides/Maximum-Depth-of-Binary-Tree.md

 **⚠️ Common Mistakes**
 - Choosing the wrong traversal type
     - Try to walk through the problem by hand and see the order in which you are processing the nodes.
 This will clue you into the type of traversal necessary
+    - Suppose you choose to perform Level order traversal, yes that would work, but how long is your code.

 ## 4: I-mplement